suneel-sarswat/auction/README.md

 2. SetSpecs.v: Common predicates over sets.

-3. Sorting.v: Sorting a list using a decidable binary relation.
+3. DecSort.v: Sorting a list using a decidable binary relation.

 4. MinMax.v: Min and Max in a list.